susanw1/zscript/docs/Zcode.md

 ### Parallel Execution

-The receiver must execute commands coming over any given command channel in exactly the order they arrived in (this rule does not apply to execution space commands, so multiple can be run at once, provided that they are executed once each per full loop),
+The receiver must execute commands coming over any given command channel in exactly the order they arrived in (this rule does not apply to Script space commands, so multiple can be run at once, provided that they are executed once each per full loop),
 	however, no such rules apply between different channels.
 The receiver may, if it wishes, and two given command sequences strictly do not use the same resources, execute two commands in parallel,
-	although the resources must not be shared at any point up to the next new line on both commands, so an entire command sequence may have to be parsed, or at least scanned for resource use in order to avoid collisions, to simplify the process, the receiver can apply a limit on lookahead, but it MUST NOT execute the sequence in parallel with any other if the limit is exceeded. these resources include things like the I2C channels, pins, and other peripherals, but also include the execution space, so that the execution space lock must be acquired to execute a store, a state or an execution command, and cannot be acquired if a different execution space command sequence is being executed
+	although the resources must not be shared at any point up to the next new line on both commands, so an entire command sequence may have to be parsed, or at least scanned for resource use in order to avoid collisions, to simplify the process, the receiver can apply a limit on lookahead, but it MUST NOT execute the sequence in parallel with any other if the limit is exceeded. these resources include things like the I2C channels, pins, and other peripherals, but also include the Script space, so that the Script space lock must be acquired to execute a store, a state or an execution command, and cannot be acquired if a different Script space command sequence is being executed
-		(although an execution space command can run these, but only if no other execution space commands are running, optionally, multiple execution space commands can be run simultaneously, it must also be guaranteed that a jump must mean the next command sequence is not executed, although the current one can be finished, so that the execution follows the jump as if it were sequential, this should be guaranteed through the locking described above).
+		(although an Script space command can run these, but only if no other Script space commands are running, optionally, multiple Script space commands can be run simultaneously, it must also be guaranteed that a jump must mean the next command sequence is not executed, although the current one can be finished, so that the execution follows the jump as if it were sequential, this should be guaranteed through the locking described above).
-	The execution command does not need to lock the interrupt system, but any interrupt set commands must, as must any execution store commands.
+	The execution command does not need to lock the interrupt system, but any interrupt set commands must, as must any Script store commands.
-		These commands must be runnable through the interrupt code, but must wait for other interrupts, and execution space command sequences to finish, before acquiring the lock.
+		These commands must be runnable through the interrupt code, but must wait for other interrupts, and Script space command sequences to finish, before acquiring the lock.
 	This would all work using read-write locks.
 	To perform an interrupt handler, read on interrupt must be acquired.
-	To perform execution space, read on execution space must be acquired.
+	To perform Script space, read on Script space must be acquired.
-	To perform execution command, write on execution space must be acquired.
+	To perform execution command, write on Script space must be acquired.
-	To perform execution state, read on execution space must be acquired.
+	To perform execution state, read on Script space must be acquired.
 	To perform interrupt set, write on interrupt must be acquired.
-	To perform execution store, write on execution space AND write on interrupt must be acquired.
+	To perform Script store, write on Script space AND write on interrupt must be acquired.
-	If something has the write lock, it always has the read lock as well (so an interrupt thread can write to execution space) For performance benefits, the lock state can be checked before the lock is acquired, so an execution space command can check if it can acquire the lock, then scan the command, then acquire the lock.
+	If something has the write lock, it always has the read lock as well (so an interrupt thread can write to Script space) For performance benefits, the lock state can be checked before the lock is acquired, so an Script space command can check if it can acquire the lock, then scan the command, then acquire the lock.

 A command which begins with a % marker (after a * marker if present) can be run in parallel with other commands.
 Any command not beginning with such a marker cannot be run in parallel, to avoid weird errors in code that would work fine on one system, due to another being parallel.

-This means that these cannot be in parallel: "R00&R00&R10P4V0\n" and "R00&R01E58&R11P4\n" or any other similar pair,
+This means that these cannot be in parallel: "Z00&Z00&Z10P4V0\n" and "Z00&Z01E58&Z11P4\n" or any other similar pair,
-	however "R10P4V0" and "R11P5" can, provided it can be guaranteed that one command will not effect the other.
+	however "Z10P4V0" and "Z11P5" can, provided it can be guaranteed that one command will not effect the other.
 	The purpose of the parallel system is to allow high performance MCUs (like ARMs) running low performance buses (like I2C) to use more of their capabilities.
 	Since performing GPIO operations is almost instant on most MCUs, these would most likely not be done in parallel.
 	The absolute priority in implementing any parallel execution on the receiver is avoiding deadlocks and avoiding breaking the atomicity of a command sequence, on the resources it uses.